gvsulib/folioreport/README.md

 # Folio Reporting App

 ## Overview
 The reporting app is a program written in python using the flask web framework (https://flask.palletsprojects.com/en/stable/).
-It's designed to be run over the Folio (https://folio.org/) abck-end APIs, especially the ones in mod-inventory (https://github.com/folio-org/mod-inventory) and mod-inventory-storage (https://github.com/folio-org/mod-inventory-storage).
+It's designed to be run over the Folio (https://folio.org/) back-end APIs, especially the ones in mod-inventory (https://github.com/folio-org/mod-inventory) and mod-inventory-storage (https://github.com/folio-org/mod-inventory-storage).
 The app's function is to fill a variety of reporting needs not currently addressed by Folio, including:

 1. Checkout reports based on call number, date and location, typically used for weeding projects
 2. Checkout reports for physical reserve items, often used to persuade instructors to do virtual reserves (physical reserves tend to get very low use)